An Honest Assessment for Residential Remodelers and Commercial GCs

 | Plus | $599/month | Up to 15 (+$29/ea) | Larger GC operations needing AI Receptionist included, advanced custom reporting, premium support, and full automation stack |

 For most residential remodeling GCs evaluating Jobber, the meaningful choice is between Connect Team at $169/month and Grow Team at $349/month.
 The features that justify the Grow upgrade for GC work specifically are job costing (essential for margin tracking across project types), optional line items for finish upgrade presentations in proposals, consumer financing for large renovation budgets, and two-way SMS for client communication during active projects.
-If all four of those capabilities are relevant to how your remodeling business operates, Grow Team pays for itself on the first few projects where job costing reveals a pricing adjustment or where an upgrade presentation captures additional margin you were leaving on the table.
-Note that Grow Team includes up to 10 users; additional users are $29/month each, and the Plus plan at $599/month covers up to 15 users if your operation has grown to that size.
+Note that Grow Team includes up to 10 users; additional users are $29/month each, and the Plus plan at $599/month covers up to 15 users.

 Real-World Scenarios: Which Platform Fits Your GC Operation